David-McKenna/udpPacketManager/docs/README_CLI_GUPPI_RAW.md

 lofar_udp_guppi_raw
 ===================
-This is a modified version of the [*lofar_udp_extrator*](../src/CLI/lofar_cli_extractor.c), where instead of producing a variable mode output with / without a SigProc compatible header, the output is always time-majour (30) and has a GUPPI RAW / FITS compatible header attached between iterations.
+This is a modified version of the [*lofar_udp_extrator*](../src/CLI/lofar_cli_extractor.c), where instead of producing a variable mode output with / without a [SigProc](https://github.com/SixByNine/sigproc) compatible header, the output is always time-major (30) and has a GUPPI RAW / FITS compatible header attached between iterations.

 Injecting Metadata